Hydrogen production: Overview

 Molecular hydrogen was discovered in the Kola Superdeep Borehole.
 It is unclear how much molecular hydrogen is available in natural reservoirs, but at least one company specializes in drilling wells to extract hydrogen.
 Most hydrogen in the lithosphere is bonded to oxygen in water.

 Manufacturing elemental hydrogen requires the consumption of a hydrogen carrier such as a fossil fuel or water.
 The former carrier consumes the fossil resource and in the steam methane reforming (SMR) process produces greenhouse gas carbon dioxide.
-However, in the newer methane pyrolysis process no greenhouse gas carbon dioxide is produced.
+However, in the newer methane pyrolysis process no carbon dioxide is produced.
 These processes typically require no further energy input beyond the fossil fuel.

 Illustrating inputs and outputs of steam reforming of natural gas, a process to produce hydrogen.
 As of 2020, the carbon sequestrastion step is not in commercial use.

 Decomposing water, the latter carrier, requires electrical or heat input, generated from some primary energy source (fossil fuel, nuclear power or a renewable energy).
 Hydrogen produced by electrolysis of water using renewable energy sources such as wind and solar power, referred to as green hydrogen.
 When derived from natural gas by zero greenhouse emission methane pyrolysis, it is referred to as turquoise hydrogen.

 When fossil fuel derived with greenhouse gas emissions, is generally referred to as grey hydrogen.
 If most of the carbon dioxide emission is captured, it is referred to as blue hydrogen.
 Hydrogen produced from coal may be referred to as brown or black hydrogen.